umn-asr/shibboleths_lil_helper/README.markdown

 * To add features or fix stuff yourself: fork, implement, issue a pull request.

-* To show your support financially you can [donate a couple bucks to this project here](http://pledgie.com/campaigns/17458).

 Author
 ------
 * Joe Goggins, Academic Support Resources, goggins@umn.edu